Table of Contents:

 In other words, scammers are getting smarter.

 Take one down today, and they’ll resurface with more sophisticated ways to fake your website tomorrow.
-Nick Montagu, the CEO of alphawhale, corroborates:
+Nick Montagu, the CEO of Alphawhale, corroborates:

 But what new ways are fraudsters using to fake websites, you may ask?

 Domain name squatting has gone beyond using fake domain extensions.
-Today, scammers now use various tricks to deceive and steal revenue from unknowing customers.
+Today, scammers use various tricks to deceive and steal revenue from unknowing customers.

 Here are the various formats to keep an eye on.

-For instance, Fila, an enterprise company with massive internal and external resources, struggled to keep up with fraud:
+For instance, FILA, an enterprise company with massive internal and external resources, struggled to keep up with fraud:

 Take Robert B., a VP of Operations: